openshift/openshift-origin-design/research/alert_descriptions/index.md

 **"[In "View Details"] I would hope to find info on what a job distributor is."**

-This is corraborated by statistically lower alerts for some resource types (generally non-`pod` resources).
+This is corroborated by statistically lower alerts for some resource types (generally non-`pod` resources).
 While the OpenShift team does not have control over vanilla Alertmanager alerts, we could take special care in our web console for a specific subset of resources and set our users up for faster success in resolving an alert.

 Outside of general OpenShift or resource-related experience levels, many comments indicated what makes an alert *not* useful.
-The *root cause* theme came up when participant indicated they wanted to be taken to the root cause of the issue or that it was unclear what is causing the issue.
+The *root cause* theme came up when participants indicated they wanted to be taken to the root cause of the issue or that it was unclear what is causing the issue.

 *Quote from participant*